buraksezer/olric/README.md

 Olric nodes supports setting `KeepAlivePeriod` on TCP sockets.

-Server-side:
+**Server-side:**

+##### config.KeepAlivePeriod

-* **config.KeepAlivePeriod**: KeepAlivePeriod denotes whether the operating system should send keep-alive messages on the connection.
+KeepAlivePeriod denotes whether the operating system should send keep-alive messages on the connection.

-Client-side:

-* **config.DialTimeout**: Timeout for TCP dial.
+**Client-side:**

+##### config.DialTimeout

+Timeout for TCP dial.
+The timeout includes name resolution, if required.
+When using TCP, and the host in the address parameter resolves to multiple IP addresses, the timeout is spread over each consecutive dial, such that each is given an appropriate fraction of the time to connect.

+##### config.ReadTimeout

+Timeout for socket reads.
+If reached, commands will fail with a timeout instead of blocking.
+Use value -1 for no timeout and 0 for default.
+The default is config.DefaultReadTimeout

+##### config.WriteTimeout

+Timeout for socket writes.
+If reached, commands will fail with a timeout instead of blocking.
+The default is config.DefaultWriteTimeout

+##### config.KeepAlive

+KeepAlive specifies the interval between keep-alive probes for an active network connection.
+If zero, keep-alive probes are sent with a default value (currently 15 seconds), if supported by the protocol and operating system.
+Network protocols or operating systems that do not support keep-alives ignore this field.
+If negative, keep-alive probes are disabled.

 ## Architecture